 - The converted file is attached to an email and sent out.

 Similar to other Flow actions, each Muhimbi action returns a number of output parameters that can be consumed by other actions in the same Flow.
 The following screenshot shows how the generated PDF file is attached to the email.

 We have made sure that all our Flow actions work in a similar fashion.
 For detailed information see this Core Concepts Knowledge Base Article.

 Similar to our SharePoint Online subscription service, a free 30 day trial is available for this new product as well.
 The first time any of our actions are used, Microsoft Flow requires a connection to be setup with your Muhimbi subscription.
 Just follow the basic instructions when going through that process and all will be setup in minutes.

 If you wish to use the workflow actions beyond the 30 day trial, you will need to subscribe to one of our plans.
 Pricing and functionality exactly matches the pricing for our SharePoint Online subscriptions.

-Please note that there is no need to purchase separate subscriptions for both the PDF Converter for SharePoint Online and PDF Converter API and Server Platform (as used by Flow).
+Please note that there is no need to purchase separate subscriptions for both the PDF Converter for SharePoint Online and PDF Converter Services (as used by Flow).
 The same subscription can be used from both SharePoint Online and Flow, just make sure that during registration you enter the Tenancy ID of your SharePoint Online environment (See this KB article for details) to link the two.
 Please keep in mind that operations carried out by both products are shared and come from your existing monthly allotment.